waffledood/cerberus-check/README.md

 Decided course of action:
-1. Extract each DDM_FINAL Worksheet from each Segment's Masterfile Workbook as a CSV file.
+1. Extract each DDM_FINAL Worksheet from each Segment's Masterfile Workbook as a CSV file (csv_export.vb).
-2. Calculate the LOH & TTL count from each Segment's CSV file.
+2. Calculate the LOH & TTL count from each Segment's CSV file (cerberus_v2.py).

 Notes:
 - cerberusCheck.py developed to **filter the data extracted from Cerberus**